vaibhavc2/react-template/README.md

-# Vite-React-Typescript-Tailwind
+# React Template

 This is a template repository to create a project using Vite, React, Typescript, and TailwindCSS.
-It comes with a built-in dark-mode switcher for the website!

 Get started: